nevermined-io/nvm-docs/docs/architecture/specs/Spec-DTP.md

 To set up the asset metadata:

 The first file represents the key and `url` attribute, containing the plain text key (probably have to change).
-These metadata are encrypted so they won't show up publicly when querying the gateway.
+These metadata are encrypted so they won't show up publicly when querying the node.

 The public parts that have to be added to `additionalInformation` are